VictorLobosco/BS4bookstoscrap/readme.md

 if you are not sure that you have both Beautiful Soup and the Request library installed just do:

-pip install beautifulsoup4                                                                                                                                         pip install requests
+- pip install beautifulsoup4

+- pip install requests

-After that just run it like any other script by using the command: python BS4Scraper.py                                                                    then just wait until its finished and then you should have a file named bookstoscrape.csv in the same folder as the script.
+After that just run it like any other script by using the command: python BS4Scraper.py
+then just wait until it's finished and if nothing went wrong you should have a file named bookstoscrape.csv in the same folder as the script.